Nagendra1997/mesibo-documentation/livestreaming.md

 1. Create a group.
 2. Add Members.
 3. Grant Permissions about who can send and received messages.
-For example you can set permissions such that only members can send, only selected members can send, only Selected Members can receive, etc. You can also grant admin rights to who can change group settings, who can remove members, etc
+For example, you can set permissions such that only members can send, only selected members can send, only Selected Members can receive, etc. You can also grant admin rights to who can change group settings, who can remove members, etc

 In group messaging, when you send a message to the common group every member gets a message notification.
 The user opens the message and reads it.
 In the same way, in group calling, when you make a call to the group, every member of the group get's a call notification and each member of the group will connect with the call.